10up/gutenberg-best-practices/guides/using-wordpress-packages-on-the-frontend.md

 ---
-sidebar_label: Using wordpress packages on the frontend
+sidebar_label: Using WordPress packages on the frontend
 ---
 # Using `@wordpress` packages on the frontend

 As part of the gutenberg project WordPress has gained much more than just the editor itself.
 The gutenberg repository currently houses more than 80 individual packages.
 These packages span everything from the actual react components, utilities to calculate word count, end-to-end test utilities and much more.
 Naturally there is the desire to also use some of these packages in the frontend code we are shipping.
-There are some things to watch out though as this is not as trivial as it seems.
+There are however several things to watch out though as this is not as trivial as it seems.

-:::caution
+:::warning
-When using any of the `@wordpress/` packages in your frontend bundle you should not use the version bundled with WordPress but instead add it as an NPM dependency.
+Thw `@wordpress/` dependencies are first and foremost designed to be used within the editor.
+Therefore they are not super optimized for frontend performance and size.
+Many of the packages rely on [`lodash`](https://lodash.com) or [`moment`](https://momentjs.com) and therefore come with a **lot** of code.
-:::caution
+:::warning

 ## Bundle size